pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 So where does genealogy fit in all this?

+Vapor is the only thing holding up many of these conclusions.

 In many research fields, researchers advance their careers through journal publication.
 Many of these journals are "held hostage" by some of the big publishers, including Elsevier, Wiley, and Springer.
 However, genealogists do